henhoy/SAiP/README.md

 ## Welcome the study

 This study seeks to make a study of the impact of introducing CoPilot for developers.
-To compare productivity of using CoPilot two requirements’ exercises detailing a limited set of functionalities to be produced and compared.
+To compare productivity of using Copilot two requirements’ exercises detailing a limited set of functionalities to be produced and compared.

 In this study we are asking you to complete two assignments, one using GitHub Copilot and one using all other aids (ie. Google, Stack Overflow) <U>except AI based tools</U>.